My-Finance-Report/yearly_report/README.md

 -> worker should be a lambda

+-> useability:
+ -> better polling on the status

 -> need to update the how does this work page

 -> would be nice to have some tests around user creation

 -> add a last active at time on the user model

--> uploads page on mobile is rough

 -> shareable report